Healthy Apple Pumpkin Crisp: Gluten-Free, Dairy-Free, No Added Sugar, Soy-Free, Oil-Free, Nut-Free Recipe

-This is the time of year dedicated to pumpkin and apples!
-If you’ve gone apple-picking, make sure to save this recipe for all of your baking.
-I get to go apple-picking next week, and I’m so excited!
-We are going to bring the pups too.
+This time of year is all about pumpkins and apples!
+If you’ve been apple-picking, you’ll want to save this recipe for all your seasonal baking.
+I’m excited to go apple-picking next week, and we’re bringing the pups along for the fun!

-We had a very rainy weekend, so Saturday morning was the perfect time to bake.
-I decided to attempt a pumpkin apple crisp.
-A couple of years ago, I made an apple crisp on my blog (not healthy at all), but it was one of the best desserts I’ve ever had.
-I decided to make a healthier version without the butter and sugar with the addition of pumpkin.
-I didn’t have time to make whipped cream, but this dessert would pair so well with a little dollop.
+With a rainy weekend on our hands, Saturday morning was the perfect opportunity to get baking.
+I decided to try my hand at a pumpkin apple crisp.
+A few years ago, I shared an apple crisp recipe on my blog—it wasn’t exactly healthy, but it was one of the best desserts I’ve ever had.
+This time, I aimed to create a healthier version, cutting out the butter and sugar and adding pumpkin for a seasonal twist.
+While I didn’t have time to make whipped cream, I think a dollop would complement this dessert perfectly!

-This recipe is great for last-minute baking emergencies.
-Most likely you’ll already have all the ingredients in your cupboards.
-If you need a dessert for a potluck or want to get your sweet fix after dinner, this would be a perfect go-to.
+This recipe is perfect for last-minute baking.
+Chances are, you already have all the ingredients in your pantry!
+Whether you’re bringing a dessert to a potluck or just craving something sweet after dinner, this is the ideal go-to recipe.

 Pumpkin Apple Crisp